zzzprojects/EntityFramework-Extensions/docs2/pages/faq/faq-license.md

 Renewing your support & upgrade gives the following benefits:

 - Major version releases and new product features
-- Fast support by mail
+- Fast support by email
 - Protection against price increases during the maintenance term

 ## Royalty Free